 Urinary Incontinence is a Legitimate Medical Condition

 Reluctance to the topic of urine and other myths about urinary incontinence discourage a lot of men from getting the help they need to improve their bladder control.
-There are over 2 million men suffering from incontinence, you are not alone.
+There are millions of people suffering from incontinence, you are not alone.

 Urinary incontinence or urine leakage may happen to anyone because of the following:

 - The sphincter, the muscle that holds and closes the neck of the bladder, weakens.

 - There are strong muscle contractions in the bladder.

 Urinary incontinence in men can also be often related to medical problems or treatments that involve:

 - Enlargement of the prostate or Benign Prostatic Hyperplasia (BPH)